yehia3-arc/Clarity-project/README.md

-thats project i make in 2 and half days which many details for developer
+thats project i make in 2 and half days which have many details for developer